8 great things to do in Abisko, Sweden in winter

 Abisko is a tiny village, located in Swedish Lapland, 250 km within the Arctic Circle.
 It is known to be a prime spot to witness Aurora Borealis, but apart from that, the small village might not seem to offer much else to visitors.
 But that’s actually simply not the case.

-Here are 7 things to do in Abisko, Sweden during the winter season!
+So here are 8 things to do in Abisko, Sweden during the winter season!

 01. See the Northern Lights

 I cannot start a blog post about things to do in Abisko, Sweden without mentioning the reason why most people visit this place.

 The arctic village is located near lake Tornetrask and has less than 100 inhabitants, which means there’s little pollution there.

 The atmospheric effect of the lake and the mountains around it contributed to the development of a microclimate in the area, which the locals named “the blue hole”.

 This means that Abisko often has clear nights, which is a very important requirement when you are trying to see the Aurora Borealis and it is the reason why the village is dubbed as one of the best spots to see this amazing phenomenon.

 There are several companies offering Northern Lights tours, but if you don’t have to budget for such an experience, then you’ll be happy to know that in Abisko it’s not actually necessary to book it in order to see the Aurora Borealis.